 - Your driver’s license or state-issued ID

 - Your contact information such as your address, phone number, etc.

 How much money you’ll need to deposit varies by the type of account you’re opening.
 Some accounts, including Chase’s checking accounts, don’t have an official minimum requirement for opening, but they carry monthly fees that can be waived by maintaining a certain balance in your account.

 Funding Your Chase Bank Account.
 Obviously, you can fund your Chase Bank account by walking into any one of the more than 4,700 branches and depositing a check or cash.
 However, you can also initiate a bank-to-bank transfer online, deposit cash or checks into an ATM, or use the Chase app for QuickDeposit.

 Chase Bank Account Options

 Chase Bank Checking Accounts

 Chase Bank offers three different levels of checking accounts, including a basic checking account, Chase Total Checking®, Chase Secure BankingSM, Chase Premier Plus CheckingSM, and the Chase SapphireSM Checking account.

-The most basic option is Chase Total Checking.
-This account gives you access to Chase’s network of ATMs and branches, as well as a debit card.
-With an account, you can also use Chase’s online bill pay service, do simple banking by text, and deposit checks via mobile phone.
+Chase checking accounts feature debit cards and access to their network of ATMs and Chase branches.
+Customers can also use Chase’s online bill pay service, do simple banking by text, and deposit checks via mobile phone.